Maximize the ROI of Your Data Management Platform

 Amplitude's blog image

-In Amplitude, the Pathfinder chart shows all the events that users fire in your product, and the sequences of those events (also called paths) that users take during a specified time.
+In Amplitude, the shows all the events that users fire in your product, and the sequences of those events (also called paths) that users take during a specified time.
 This makes it easier to identify common ways that users arrive at, or begin with, critical steps within your product itself.

 For example, one could easily understand what their users are doing once they authenticate their email address and log in.
 However, are the same users actually following the thoughtfully-designed steps they were meant to follow, or are they navigating through these state changes in a less direct way, based on their own motivations?
 Pathfinder will help you understand all the roads that lead to (or begin with) these decisions your users make.